 1975", whish I now present here as a DIY project.

-for more information, advice and praise from
+For information, advice and praise from

 many who have built this DI-box around the world

 DIY forum more than 100.000 visitors have been there.

 science" it is a simple basic circuit that is easy to build and easy to get

 to work, but it is still of top quality that is hard to beat.